-Avoiding a DUI on Saint Patrick’s Day
+Avoiding a DUI on Saint Patrick’s Day in New Jersey

 Saint Patrick’s Day is this weekend.
 Whether you’re of Irish heritage or not, you or someone you know may be participating in festivities in which alcohol will play a large role.
 Because alcohol has such a large influence on St. Patrick’s Day celebrations in New Jersey and across the country, there is a dramatic spike in the number of drunk driving arrests, accidents, and deaths.

 From 2013 to 2017, 234 people died because of drunk driving accidents during the St. Patrick’s Day holiday weekend – 59 people lost their lives in 2017 alone.
 Due to the increased level of danger on the road, police throughout the Garden State will be conducting an increased number of DUI checkpoints to keep others safe from potential drunk drivers.